Domestic Violence | Misdemeanor

 A Domestic Violence misdemeanor offense is prosecuted very stern by the court and could considerably effect your reputation.
-Generally a Domestic Violence misdemeanor charge is paralleled with a misdemeanor assault or battery charge.
-These forms of charges often result in probation and occasionally jail sentencing, depending on the judgement.
+Generally, a Domestic Violence misdemeanor charge is paralleled with a misdemeanor assault or battery charge.
+These forms of charges often result in probation and occasionally jail sentencing, depending on the judgment.
 Cases that involve light physical evidence frequently are penalized with the lowest penalty, rather than case dismissal.

 Potential Punishments